 Are you a parent?
-Well then you are probably an expert mastery teacher.
-When you taught your child to tie shoes, or ride a bike, did you lecture and give a quiz the next day?
+Well, then you are probably an expert mastery teacher.
+When you taught your child to tie shoes or ride a bike, did you give a lecture and then a quiz the next day?
 Of course not!
-You probably showed your child, and coached him through the steps.
-And when they didn’t get it on the first try, I bet you said, “Try this,” or “Give it another try.”
+You probably showed your child how to do ride and then coached him through the steps.
+And when they didn’t quite get it on the first try, I bet you said, “Try it this way,” or “Give it another try.”
 As a parent, you know that children learn from their mistakes, and they should keep trying.

 Remember this popular adage by Edward Hickson?

 If at first, you don’t succeed

 See?
 I knew you were a mastery teacher!